 + Dan Fitzgerald: VP Retail & Marketing

-+ Vince Edwards: Head of Publicity, Radio, Social Media, Video
++ Vince Edwards: Publicity, Radio, Social Media, Video

 + Matthew Taylor: Digital Media, New Media

 + Nina Gamer: Commercial and Human Resource Management